 Sample Answer 3:

 The given graph compares the unemployment rates in Japan and the USA from 1993 to 1999.
-As is observed from the given graph, initially in 1993, USA has a higher unemployment rate than it was in Japan but in few years, the USA managed to control this rate and got in a better position that Japan.
+As is observed from the given graph, initially in 1993, USA has a higher unemployment rate than it was in Japan but in few years, the USA managed to control this rate and got in a better position than that of Japan.

-In summary, the USA managed to control the unemployment rate better than Japan did for the given period though initially Japan had less unemployment problem than the USA.
+In summary, the USA managed to control the unemployment rate better than Japan did for the given period though initially, Japan had less unemployment problem than the USA.

 Sample Answer 4:

 The given line graph compares the unemployment rate in two countries: US and Japan from 1993 to 1999.
 As is observed from given graph, initially unemployment rate in the US was much higher than it was in Japan.
 But after a specific gap of years, the US managed to resolve the problem of crucial unemployment.
 Interestingly, after few years unemployment rate in Japan magnified significantly.